ahnpj/incident-response-and-investigations/endpoint-compromise-and-persistence-investigations/endpoint-cryptominer-suspicious-process-execution-investigation/investigation-walkthrough.md

 The following mappings connect observed behaviors to MITRE ATT&CK techniques and cite the specific evidence identified during SIEM alert review and process execution analysis.
 Mappings are based on directly observed activity and artifacts within scope.

+#### ▶ Execution

-- **Execution — User Execution (T1204):**
+(1) User Execution (T1204)
-  A suspicious executable (`cudominer.exe`) was launched under a user context, as observed in process creation telemetry that triggered the SIEM alert.
+- A suspicious executable (`cudominer.exe`) was launched under a user context, as observed in process creation telemetry that triggered the SIEM alert.

+#### ▶ Impact

-- **Impact — Resource Hijacking (T1496):**
+(1) Resource Hijacking (T1496)
-  The executed process exhibited behavior consistent with cryptocurrency mining, indicating unauthorized consumption of system resources for attacker benefit.
+- The executed process exhibited behavior consistent with cryptocurrency mining, indicating unauthorized consumption of system resources for attacker benefit.

 ---